VilnaCRM-Org/core-service/README.md

 ## Why you might need it

 The Core Service is the backbone of the VilnaCRM ecosystem, providing essential functionalities that power all components of the CRM system.
-With a robust API interface, the Core Service ensures seamless integration and scalability across the VilnaCRM platform, enabling efficient operations and consistent user experiences across all services.
+With a robust API, the Core Service ensures seamless integration and scalability across the VilnaCRM platform, enabling efficient operations and consistent user experiences across all services.

 ## License